 Elevator Speech example: (Adapt tone as needed from a conversational answer to “what do you do?” to a self-introduction in a formal setting.)

 “My name is Karin Kallmaker and I write novels and short stories.
 My specialty is romance and adventure for and about lesbians.
-I love writing for that market.
+I love writing for the sapphic fiction market.
 The readers are fabulous.
 My next book comes out in June.”
 (More formal, about 15 seconds.)

 Prepare for the Q&A